-Trump assails Bill Clinton, vows to jail Hillary Clinton if he wins White House
+Trump vs Clinton: He calls her a devil, she says he abuses women

 Their next and last debate is on Oct.
 19.

-(Writing by John Whitesides; Additional reporting by Amanda Becker, Amy Tennery, Michelle Conlin; Editing by Peter Cooney and Howard Goller)
+(Writing by Steve Holland and John Whitesides; Additional reporting by Amanda Becker, Amy Tennery, Michelle Conlin; Editing by Howard Goller)